Dinamo shock Chelsea to ruin Aubameyang's debut

 The 33-year-old had played for just eight minutes this season and only trained with Chelsea for the first time on Sunday.

-Aubameyang recently suffered a fractured jaw during a violent robbery at his home, forcing the Gabon striker to fly to Italy to have a custom-made protective mask fitted last weekend.
+Aubameyang recently suffered a fractured jaw during a violent robbery at his home, forcing the Gabonese striker to fly to Italy to have a custom-made protective mask fitted last weekend.

 Whether it was the mask or his unfamiliarity with his new team-mates, Aubameyang looked uncomfortable as he struggled to escape the Croatian champions' stifling defence.